droid-php/droid-doc/doc/modules.md

             - "timezone"
 ```

-To complete the integration we provide any data expected by the Module's Tasks.
+To complete the inclusion, we must provide any data required by the Module.
 In this example, we want to provide time zone information.
-The [timezone
+According to the [timezone
-Module documentation][droid-module-timezone-doc] reveals that we should provide
+Module documentation][droid-module-timezone-doc], we should provide
-values for two Variables:-
+values for two Variables:

 ```text
 timezone: